 Great Customer Support

-When I contrast my experiences between building an ecommerce store myself (with something like WordPress + WooCommerce) and running it with something like Shopify – customer support is one of my top reasons to go with something like Shopify.
+When I contrast my experiences between building an eCommerce store myself (with something like WordPress + WooCommerce) and running it with something like Shopify – customer support is one of my top reasons to go with something like Shopify.

 When you are building it and running it yourself – you have no one to turn to, except $$$ developers and often unresponsive online forums.
 With Shopify – you get answers fast.
-And all my customer support experiences with Shopify have been really fast, correct, and helpful – from both a developer and store owner perspective.
+And all my customer support experiences with Shopify have been really fast, correct, and helpful – from both a developer and storeowner perspective.

 They have a huge database of FAQs, email/chat support…and phone support – with a real, knowledgeable rep on the other side.

 When you are focused on running your online store – this safety net of always having someone at your back with answers is basically worth the Shopify subscription price alone.
-And on this point Shopify especially shines.
+And on this point, Shopify especially shines.

 What good is an online store if you can’t get anyone to show up?
-That’s what marketing is for – and is something that Shopify really excels at.
+That’s what marketing is for – and it’s something that Shopify really excels at.
 Shopify doesn’t offer the fanciest marketing tools on the planet (as part of the main package – they offer more in the App Marketplace) – but they do include the essentials – and they make sure they do the essentials really well.
 For example, SEO:

 Even though they don’t allow “root” or FTP access, as an SEO consultant, I’ve always been able to implement even technical items via their front-end code editor.
-Or – they actually already have all the advanced technical items done for me (e.g., Schema, SSL, Canonicals, Sitemaps, etc) so that I can focus on things like content strategy.
+Or – they actually already have all the advanced technical items are done for me (e.g., Schema, SSL, Canonicals, Sitemaps, etc) so that I can focus on things like content strategy.

-I think that good web platforms should always offer at least 3 levels of customization: first, it should look fine out of the box; second, it should be easily improvable without having to employ and professional graphic designer or developer.
+I think that good web platforms should always offer at least 2 levels of customization: first, it should look fine out of the box; second, it should be easily improvable without having to employ and professional graphic designer or developer.

-Add-Ons (Shopify App Store + Buy Button)
+Add-Ons / Plugins (Shopify App Store + Buy Button)

 Not all platforms have the scale to pull this off correctly, but Shopify does – and they have a business development team that specifically works on developing new apps and bringing new developers to solve problems.
 The App Store is a huge pro for me with Shopify.

 Not every platform is perfect though, and a Shopify review wouldn’t be complete without covering the cons of using Shopify for an online store.
-Let’s dive into the 6 cons of using Shopify for ecommerce.
+Let’s dive into the 6 cons of using Shopify for eCommerce.

 Second, your platform transaction fees – the additional fee you pay to a platform as a percent of sales.
-Shopify used to charge these on all their plans, but no longer does.
-You should pay attention to these when cross-comparing.
+Shopify used to charge a transaction fee on all their plans, but no longer does…if you use Shopify as your payment processor.

 Third, your credit card fees – these used to be pretty standardized – and for the most part still are.
-However, Shopify recently set up their own POS & processing network so you don’t have to go through a 3rd party processor.
-That means fees go to Shopify rather than a processor like PayPal or Authorize.net.
-It can be confusing, and there are some lock-in issues to consider with Shopify.
-But be sure your are comparing apples to apples.
+However, Shopify Payments runs its own POS & processing network so you don’t have to go through a 3rd party processor.
+That means fees go to Shopify Pay rather than a processor like PayPal or Authorize.net.
+It can save you a bit of money and a **ton** of hassle.

 Shopify, like all hosted platforms, is going to be consistently more expensive month to month than a self-hosted store you run yourself.
 However, self-hosted stores (like WordPress + WooCommerce) tend to have really $$$ development needs occasionally – especially if you’re running a bigger setup.